intel/nauta/docs/user-guide/actions/getting_started.md

 * For `horovod` multinode training jobs, the horovod python library provides the `rank()` function that returns a number of a current worker. _Master_ is marked with the number `0`, so only a pod with this number should store logs.

 * For `tfjob` multinode training jobs, as there is _no_ dedicated master node.
 Therefore, a user should choose which worker should be responsible for storing metrics.
-The identificator of a current worker can be obtained, as described in _[Method 1](#method-1)_.
-Furthermore, a user should choose an identificator and store the logs, but only from a node that has this chosen ID.
+The identifier of a current worker can be obtained, as described in _[Method 1](#method-1)_.
+Furthermore, a user should choose an identifier and store the logs, but only from a node that has this chosen ID.

 ## Viewing Experiment Results from the Web UI

 The web UI lets you explore the experiments you have submitted.
-To view your experiments at the web UI, enter the following command at the command prompt:
+To view your experiments at the web UI, execute the following command at the command prompt:

 `nctl launch webui`

+The following screen displays (this is an example only).

+![](images/web_ui.png)

 **Note:** If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
 After establishing a tunnel from the gateway to your local machine, you can use the URL provided by `nctl` command.

-An example Web UI screen is shown below.
+### Web UI Columns

-![](images/web_ui.png)

-The web UI shows the six columns.
-Each of these column headings are clickable.
-Click that column heading to re-sort the listing of experiments based on that column heading, ascending or descending order:

 * **Name:** The left-most column lists the experiments by name.
 * **Status:** This column reveals experiment’s current status, one of: `QUEUED, RUNNING, COMPLETE, CANCELLED, FAILED, CREATING`.
 * **Submission Date:** This column gives the submission date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 * **Start Date:** This column shows the experiment start date in the format: MM/DD/YYYY, hour:min:second AM/PM.
 * **Duration:** This column shows the duration of execution for this experiment in days, hours, minutes and seconds.
 * **Type:** Experiment Type can be Training, Jupyter, or Inference.
 Training indicates that the experiment was launched from the CLI.
 Jupyter indicates that the experiment was launched using Jupyter Notebook.
-Inference means that training is largely complete and you have begun running predictions (Inference) with this model.

-You can perform the tasks discussed below at the web UI.
+**Note:** You can perform the tasks discussed below at the Nauta web UI.

 ### Expand Experiment Details

 Click the _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.
-This screen is divided into two frames: left-side and right-side frames.
+This screen is divided into left and right-side frames.

-### Left-most Frame
+### Left-side Frame

-The left-side frame of the experiment shows the resources and submission date and time (as shown in the figure below).
+The left-side frame of the experiment details window shows Resources and Submission Date (as shown in the figure below).

-* **Resources** Assigned to that experiment, specifically the assigned pods and their status and container information including the CPU and memory resources assigned.
+* **Resources** assigned to that experiment, specifically the assigned pods and their status and container information including the CPU and memory resources assigned.

-* The **Submission Date** and time.
+* Displays the **Submission Date** and time.

 ![Image](images/UI_Experiment_Details_1.png)

 ### Right-side Frame

-The right-side frame of the experiment details windows shows (as shown in the figure below).
+The right-side frame of the experiment details window shows Start Date, End Date, Total Duration, Parameters, and Output (as shown in the figure below).

 * **Start Date:** The day and time this experiment was launched.
 * **End date:** The day and time this experiment was launched.